 - Shop at their member stores – All airlines have special offers with all the big stores- Amazon, Apple, Best Buy, Target, etc. Shopping at those preferred stores will earn you 2 to 4 miles per dollar spent- sometimes even more.
 If you spend 1,000 dollars a month, you can earn up to 3,000 miles just by going through their websites.
 The products don’t cost extra.
 I do all my shopping through the airline malls simply for the extra miles.

 - Put everything on the card — I pay nothing in cash.
 I put everything on my card, from Starbucks to phone bills.
 My total monthly spending is about $2,500 per month.
 That’s more miles for me.
 Everything I do is to benefit my mileage account.

 Stay with locals for free– There are many services that connect travelers with locals who are willing to let them stay with them for FREE.
 Using this site you will never have to pay for accommodation.
 Years ago I read about a guy who has been traveling for years while only Couchsurfing and I’ve used this service about 10 times and always meet amazing people.
 Sometimes you get a room, sometimes a couch, sometimes an air mattress, but it’s always free.
 There are also local Couchsurfing group meetups that can help you make friends in your new city.
 Moreover, because of the rise of the sharing economy in the last few years there are now websites that let you not only stay with locals but share rides, meals, train tickets, gear, and much more!
 These website not only save you a TON of money but they also get you off the tourist track and into the local life.
 Win-win!

 Hitchhike – A free way to get around destinations that is relatively safe and quite common in many parts of the world including Central America, Scandinavia, Eastern Europe, Australia and New Zealand.
-I’ve hitchhiked in a few places around the world and know many people who have done the same.
+I’ve hitchhiked in over a handful of countries in the world.